newrushbolt/go-ethtool-exporter/README.md

 ### Port discovery

 Contrary to other exporters (prometheus-ethtool-exporter,node_exporter, etc) we encourage you to use **set of port-discovery options** instead of crafting eye-bleeding regexes.
-There're a lot of scenarios when ports could be discovered by having specific interface type, being part of bond or bridge, etc.
+There are a lot of scenarios when ports could be discovered by having a specific interface type, being part of a bond or bridge, etc.

-ATM there're several options, but if you have another scenario, don't hesitate to introduce it via pull-request.
+There are several options, but if you have another scenario, don't hesitate to introduce it via a pull-request.
-Or just drop an Github issue with info about your discovery scenario, if you are not into Golang.
+Or just drop a Github issue with info about your discovery scenario, if you are not into Golang.

 ```
 Port detection settings: